BGmi/BGmi/README.md

 video files will still be stored on the disk, but won't be shown on website.

+**If the source to be switched is mikan_project, please configure MIKAN_USERNAME and MIKAN_PASSWORD first**, other sources are not affected.

 ```console
 bgmi source mikan_project
 ```